datvidc/news-explorer-frontend/README.md

 # FINAL project in Practicum WebDeveloper Bootcamp

-Project consists of integrating news API with own backend, serving a frontend that enables users to search for news articles.
+Project consists of creating and integrating news API with own backend, serving a frontend that enables users to search for news articles.

 Practicum by Yandex course overview: